 Being a small city, Dakota does not have a public transit system used by locals to get to and from work.

-The education level of Dakota citizens is a little higher than the average for US cities and towns: 23.08% of adults in Dakota have at least a bachelor's degree.
+The population of Dakota overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Dakota, 23.08% have at least a bachelor's degree.

 The per capita income in Dakota in 2022 was $49,649, which is wealthy relative to Minnesota and the nation.
 This equates to an annual income of $198,596 for a family of four.